-Pay extra attention to pen hygiene and ensure to increase animal supervision during the hotter periods, as the pigs might start using lying areas with solid floors for dunging and slatted areas for lying if ambient temperatures are above the pigs’ comfort zone.
+Pay extra attention to pen hygiene and ensure increased animal supervision during the hotter periods, as the pigs might start using lying areas with solid floors for dunging and slatted areas for lying if ambient temperatures are above the pigs’ comfort zone.

-Sprinkling the animals work through cooling of the pigs and not through cooling of the air in the facility, why the proper application will increase the efficiency.
+Sprinkling the animals work through cooling the pigs and not through cooling the air in the facility, why the proper application will increase the efficiency.

 Ensure that the pen has water spraying nozzles mounted above the dunging areas.
 Adjust the timers to regularly initiate spraying throughout the day.
 An example could be to spray for 1-3 minutes every 30 minutes.

 Make sure to regularly check that all sprinklers work properly this could be done when washing the sections between batches.

 Ensuring air quality will help maintain health, welfare and performance not only for the pigs but also for the people managing the pigs.

 The 3 major congratulators for reduced air quality in pig housing are carbon dioxide, ammonia and hydrogen sulphide.

 Our recommendations for air quality follow the standards set by CIGR, International Commission of Agricultural and Biosystems Engineering.